The Changing Usage-Based Insurance (UBI) Landscape in North America

 - Robust scoring with data analytics partners: Data means nothing without analytics and intelligence.
 As more UBI partners join into the UBI ecosystem, actuaries have access to an increased volume of data and trends.
 Patterns and insights emerge that are not possible without sophisticated infrastructure to support detailed analysis.
 Telematics data collected by UBI providers, combined with a database of insured losses from several insurers, and external data such as maps, road type and weather, create a uniquely powerful segmentation tool that will power the connected cars of the future.

-Usage-based insurance continues to gain traction across North America, as insurance companies take advantage of new technologies to customize the experiences of their auto insurance policyholders.
-No longer an outdated model that relies heavily on generalized data, telematics-based data is unlocking the next generation of value-added services benefiting insurers and drivers alike.
+Usage-based insurance and mobile telematics continues to gain traction across North America, as insurance companies take advantage of new technologies to customize the experiences of their auto insurance policyholders.
+No longer an outdated model that relies heavily on generalized data, telematics-based data is unlocking the next generation of rewards and value-added services benefiting insurers and drivers alike.
 With personalized insurance offerings, new drivers and experienced drivers alike have more choices available throughout the auto insurance marketplace to meet their unique needs.